Pete Peeters: Washington Capitals

 After the Canada Cup experience, Peeters had trouble readjusting his game to the NHL level.
 After a slow start in the 1985–86 season, Peeters was traded to the Washington Capitals in exchange for goaltender Pat Riggin.
 Peeters had much success with the Caps by providing a solid goaltending for the next four seasons and became the team’s starting goalie in the playoffs.
 However, his team never advanced past the second round.

 Return to Philadelphia

 Peeters returned to Philadelphia in 1990 by way of free agency.
 He remained there for the last two seasons of his career sharing the net with Ron Hextall and Ken Wregget.
 Peeters would hang up the pads in 1991.

 Coaching

 At the end of his playing career, Peeters returned to the family farm in Edmonton.
 He then got into coaching, serving as a goaltender coach to the Minnesota North Stars, Winnipeg Jets, Phoenix Coyotes, and the Edmonton Oilers.
 From July 2009 to June 2013 he was the goaltending coach for the Anaheim Ducks, a position which had been left vacant following the departure of François Allaire.

 Family

-Peeters' son Trevor (born July 2, 1987) played 36 games over four seasons (2003 – 2007) as a goaltender in the Western Hockey League for the Red Deer Rebels, Swift Current Broncos, and Saskatoon Blades.
+Peeters' son Trevor played 36 games as a goaltender in the Western Hockey League for the Red Deer Rebels, Swift Current Broncos, and Saskatoon Blades.